DONATE

 OUR PROGRAMS

-• Since our start in June of 2020, we have distributed $1.6 million worth of direct aid to sex workers of color in Oregon—focusing on Black, Indigenous, transgender, and houseless sex workers.
-We distribute direct aid in the form of rental relief, gift cards, emergency go-bags, STD tests, COVID-19 tests, safer sex supplies, personal protection equipment, culturally-specific hygiene supplies, menstrual supplies, Plan B, toys for children, diapers, and more.
-To date, we have received over 2500 applications for aid from sex workers of color living in Oregon.
+• Since our start in June of 2020, we have raised $2.7 million, distributing aid and offering support to Black, brown, Indigenous, and/or transgender sex workers of color through multiple initiatives.
+We distribute direct aid in the form of rental relief, gift cards, emergency go-bags, STI tests, COVID-19 tests, safer sex supplies, personal protection equipment, culturally-specific hygiene supplies, menstrual supplies, Plan B, toys for children, diapers, and more.

-• Our Outreach programming differs from other organizations, in our focus on peer-led interactions.
-Our outreach team consists of Black, Indigenous, and/or transgender sex workers and sex workers of color.
-We have first hand experience and understanding that within this community, members are very cautious and due to the stigma and subsequent dangers around their line of work.
-Sex workers may often feel uncomfortable placing their trust and confidence in anyone.
+• Our Outreach programming differs from other organizations in our focus on peer-led interactions.
+Our Outreach Team consists of Black, Indigenous, and/or transgender sex workers and sex workers of color.
+We have first hand experience and understanding that within our community, members are very cautious due to the stigma and dangers around our line of work.
+Sex workers may often feel uncomfortable placing our trust and confidence in anyone.
 Haymarket Pole Collective is an organization for sex workers by sex workers.
-It not only understands the unique barriers that prevent this community from seeking help, but it also understands that it is imperative to provide a feeling of safety and trust to this community.
+We not only understand the unique barriers that prevent our community from seeking help, and we also understand that it is imperative to provide a feeling of safety and trust to our community.
 Haymarket Pole Collective is honored to be one of the few organizations that has built trust within the Portland sex worker community.
+To learn more about other sex worker-run advocacy and support organizations in town, check out Sex Worker Resource Project and Oregon Safer Workers Committee

-• The main feature of our Healing Justice Program is our 1-1 Sponsored Therapy Program.
-This program has been in the works since 2020, and has had numerous iterations to craft an accessible and engaging space for marginalized sex workers.
-In 2020, we create three pilot support groups that were facilitated by Black, brown, and Indigenous therapists who were trauma informed and explicitly allied with sex workers.
+• Program History: This program has been in the works since 2020, and has had numerous iterations to craft an accessible and engaging space for marginalized sex workers.
+In 2020, we created three pilot support groups that were facilitated by Black, brown, and Indigenous therapists who were trauma informed and explicitly allied with sex workers.
 We then shifted our program to a 1-1 therapy model to encourage attendance and create more tailored environments for community members.
-In 2021, HMPC sponsored nine Black, brown, Indigenous, and or transgender sex workers to attend free therapy with a Black, Brown, Indigenous, and or transgender therapist that we personally matched them with.
+In 2021, HMPC sponsored 9 Black, brown, Indigenous, and or transgender sex workers to attend free therapy with therapists of color that we personally matched them with.
+In 2022, as a reflection of our growth, we matched 49 sex workers of color with 26 mental healthcare providers of color.
+In 2024, we matched 7 SWOC with 6 therapists of color.

 As a reflection of our growth, Haymarket Pole Collective's Healing Justice Program now matches 49 Black, brown, Indigenous, and or trans sex workers with culturally specific, sex-worker-allied providers of color.
 We pay our program participants a monthly stipend to attend FREE therapy for a year.
 Offering this stipend is in line with one of our core beliefs: that sex workers of color are deserving of care, peace of mind, and liberation from systemic barriers.